mlabs-haskell/devblog-1/DEVBLOG.md

   = Vector (Index n -> a)
 ```

+There are three notable improvements:

-We can see two notable improvements: firstly, we no longer need to store length,
+1. We no longer need to store length, as the type explicitly defines it.
-as it is explicitly defined by the type; secondly, our 'index function' no
-longer takes `Int`, but instead `Index n`, which means that it is 'index-aware'.
+2. Our 'index function' is now 'index-aware', making it impossible for us to
+   'miss indexes', for example.
+3. The type no longer needs to be closed, as the type ensures its safety.

 We can still write the `Functor` instance, but it's now simpler[^2]:

 ```haskell